Do I Need a Pool Blanket? Complete Cover Benefits Guide

 Don't buy the cheapest cover available - thin covers (8-10 mil) deteriorate quickly under UV exposure and provide poor insulation.
 Invest in 12+ mil thickness with UV inhibitors.

 Avoid leaving covers on constantly - pools need air circulation and gas exchange.
-Remove covers for several hours weekly, especially during algae bloom risk periods or when performing water testing.
+Remove covers for several hours weekly (especially important for solid covers), particularly during algae bloom risk periods or when performing water testing.

 Don't ignore water balance - covers can trap gases and affect pH stability.
-Test water 2-3 times weekly and maintain proper TA levels (80-120 ppm for traditional pools, 60-80 for saltwater) to prevent pH drift.
+Test water 2-3 times weekly and maintain proper TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more → levels (80-120 ppm for traditional pools, 60-80 for saltwater) to prevent pH drift.

 Maintenance and Storage